My Top 70 Favorite Romantic Comedies

 The Mighty Celestial's rating:

-One time, when I was a conversation about fave romantic comedies, someone mentioned this one.
+One time, when I was having a conversation about fave romantic comedies, someone mentioned this one.

-So then, I began to think to myself, is it worthy enought to be on my list of personal faves?
+So then, I began to think to myself, is it worthy enough to be on my list of personal faves?

 But the more I thought about it, I came to see that the only part that I can remember from this flick is Linda Kozlowski in a thong!